jbx-protocol/juice-docs-v2/docs/learn/overview.md

 # Overview

-The Juicebox protocol contains the following functionality.
+The Juicebox protocol facilitates the following functionality:

 #### Deploy an NFT that represents ownership over a project
 <p>